First-timers travel guide to visiting the Pyramids of Giza

 How to visit the Giza Pyramids

 The Giza site has 2 entrances.
 One entrance is in front of the Sphinx, and one is on the hill, next to the Great Pyramid.
-Usually, all the tourist enter the site from the entrance close to the Great Pyramid and leave it through the Sphinx exit.
+Usually, all the tourists enter the site from the entrance close to the Great Pyramid and leave it through the Sphinx exit.
 As you enter the site, you are constantly approached by all sorts of touts who keep offering you their services and saying to show you a secret place, the shortcut or hidden tombs.
 Be pleasant, but skip them because you don’t need any help to visit the complex as there aren’t secret places.

 1. Going inside a pyramid

 If you like, with an additional fee, you can enter the 3 pyramids.
 Usually, as we did, most tourists go inside the Great Pyramid.
-The corridor to reach the King Chamber is very narrow, and you feel like the walls are closing in, the stairs are slippery, and the air a bit stifling.
+The corridor to reach the King Chamber is very narrow, and you feel like the walls are closing in, the stairs are slippery, and the air is a bit stifling.
 The interior is empty, and, to be honest, there is nothing to see.
 The most exciting thing is that you can tell you entered one of the oldest and most famous monuments in the world.
 If you are claustrophobic, you should think twice about going inside the pyramids.
 Next to the pyramids’ entrance, there is a booth where you have to leave your belongings as it’s not allowed to enter with bags, backpacks or any other stuff.
 Photography is not permitted inside the monuments.

 2. Camel ride